sprint84/WDActivityIndicator/README.md

 ## Usage
 * Copy the project files and include into your project.
 Attention to the add the bundle images.
+* You can select between 3 styles: `WDActivityIndicatorStyleGradient`, `WDActivityIndicatorStyleSegment` and `WDActivityIndicatorStyleSegmentLarge`
+* In addition, it responds to native `UIActivityIndicator` styles: `UIActivitiyIndicatorViewStyleGray` and `UIActivitiyIndicatorViewStyleWhite`. `UIActivitiyIndicatorViewStyleWhiteLarge` coming soon!

 ### Initialization